 - Higher Education Institutions will have achieved significant strategic, systemic change with tangible, felt impacts on learning and teaching quality and graduate outcomes

 - Higher Education Institutions are inspired and able to lead and support further systemic change towards international quality Learning & Teaching in both their own institutions and in other universities

 - Institutional strategic documents; project maps; evaluations; case studies and other resources are created to seed a national resource bank

-- Change Facilitators able to continue to evolve, deliver and develop Change Academies and other change processes towards quality in Learning & Teaching are established
+- Change Facilitators able to continue to evolve, deliver and develop Change Academies and other change processes towards quality in learning and teaching are established

-- Individuals with an excellent understanding and practical experience of quality in Learning & Teaching who are confident and capable of leading and delivering change within and of (their) universities are in place
+- Individuals with an excellent understanding and practical experience of quality in learning and teaching who are confident and capable of leading and delivering change within and of (their) universities are in place

-- Higher education personnel are engaged in the development and delivery of quality Teaching & Learning at an institutional level
+- Higher education personnel are engaged in the development and delivery of quality teaching and learning at an institutional level

 - Better individual and organisational relationships and connected thinking between higher education institutions and stakeholders and agencies will develop around shared goals